 Silverton Mountain Guides is also the only Alaska heli ski operation that provides two guides standard for each group for additional safety.
-Two guides allows longer pitches to be ridden, a faster pace, and opens options to ride lines you would not think of stepping to with just a single guide.
+Two guides allows longer pitches to be ridden, a faster pace, and opens options to ride lines you would not think of with just a single guide.
 If you only have one guide with you and you can’t maintain visual or verbal contact with your guide the entire time, you have two choices.
 1) Ski shorter pitches to maintain contact with your guide.
 2) Compromise safety.
 We prefer to ride with two guides to enhance safety and your skiing opportunities.
 Having two guides is a huge difference.

 *Silverton Mountain is an independent and separate business from Silverton Mountain Guides.